PHP 5.6 and PHP 7.0

 A year ago, I wrote the short article 80% of the web powered by PHP.
 [But 90% of PHP sites run PHP5].
 Since then, we’ve had some movement on this front.
 PHP 7 now accounts for more than 15% of PHP versions in use.
 That’s up from 3% a year ago.
 PHP still holds about 80% market share of server-side programming languages for websites.

-At the end of 2018 PHP 5.6 and PHP 7.0 hits EOL and loses support completely.
+At the end of 2018 both PHP 5.6 and PHP 7.0 hit EOL / support.
 So what are your thoughts?
 Do you think there will be a mad dash to upgrade to PHP 7?
 As it was the final PHP 5 release, end of life support for PHP 5.6 was already extended.
-Active support ran for an additional four months (ended 19 Jan 2017), while the security fix period was doubled from one to two years. (ends 31 Dec 2018)
+Active support ran for an additional four months (ended 19 Jan 2017), while the security fix period was doubled from one to two years. (

 PHP 7.3 so far up to 25% faster than PHP 7.0